Menu

 Will the Family Court Interview My Child in a San Diego Child Custody Litigation Case?

 The answer to this question is maybe.
 There are a number of important variables that determine whether a child will be involved, in any manner, in a court case including whether they will be “interviewed” by the court.
 The most important determining factor of whether a child will talk to a family law judge, or any other court personnel for that matter, is the child’s age.
-Young children are not interviewed by the Family Court Services recommending counselor in San Diego County.
+Young children are not interviewed by the Family Court Services (FCS) recommending counselor in San Diego County.
 Children that are able to articulate certain facts such as their relationship with each parent, their life at each parent’s home, their desires regarding custody, and so forth may or may not be interviewed.
 Children that are fourteen years old or older that express a desire to speak to the court about their wishes will be permitted to do so, unless the court determines that it would not be in the child’s best interests to even express those wishes.
 Most often, if children are interviewed they are interviewed by an FCS recommending counselor.
 In rare circumstances, children testify in court often in the judge’s chambers privately.

 What is Family Court Services Custody Mediation?

 Family Court Services (FCS) recommending counseling in San Diego Family Court is the mandatory “mediation” process that California law requires before a hearing on the issue of child custody and visitation is heard by the court.
 In San Diego, parties will be scheduled to attend FCS mediation before their hearing on the issue of custody.
 During the mediation session, the FCS counselor will interview both parties and try to help the parties reach an agreement regarding only the issue of custody and visitation.
-If the parties do not reach an agreement at Family Court Services, the counselor then writes a written recommendation that is provided to the judge for the upcoming hearing.
+If the parties do not reach an agreement at FCS, the counselor then writes a written recommendation that is provided to the judge for the upcoming hearing.
 Because of this fact, FCS mediation counseling is extremely important.
 You must be well prepared.

 San Diego child custody cases